 - Increase collaboration with other organizations including Verana Health, OMIC, IJCAHPO and private equity companies to raise AAOE visibility and expand sales of products and services.

 - Develop educational resources and networking for entire ophthalmic practice team to enhance Academy and AAOE member value.

 - Reinvent the AAOE practice management program at the annual meeting to respond to changing member needs.

 Manage the Academy's financial resources to be effective and efficient fiscal stewards.

 - Achieve a net operating income goal of $1.83M or 3% of revenue.

-- Support Verana Health's commercialization and restructuring to maximize value of partnership and Academy equity assets.
+- Support Verana's commercialization and data ingestion activities to maximize value of partnership and Academy equity assets.

 Utilize tools and systems to advance the Academy's ability to manage the organization effectively in service to its mission.

 - Ensure a smooth transition to the leadership of the new CEO.